Mansa6k/Banana/README.md

 * State-of-the-Art Modeling: Incorporates cutting-edge machine learning algorithms with fine-tuned hyperparameters for enhanced predictive accuracy.

 * User-Friendly Prediction Interface: A sleek, intuitive web application built with Streamlit, empowering users to effortlessly obtain diabetes risk assessments.

+# Getting Started

+* Prerequisites
+Ensure you have Python 3.6+ installed on your system.